business-objects-board/bob2-tests/README.md

 ## Context

-Dave is maintaing the ForumTopics BOB since... a long time.
+Dave is maintaing the [ForumTopics BOB forum](http://www.forumtopics.com/busobj/) since... a long time.
 He want to retire and shut down / save as read-only the actual BOB forum.
 Some members wants to keep BOB running, but it need to be updated.
+So there is a [BOB 2.0 project](http://www.forumtopics.com/busobj/viewtopic.php?t=254765)

 ## Actual BOB